ipjoshua1483/Space-Microbial-Biomanufacturing-is-a-Go/README.md

 # Space Microbial Biomanufacturing is a Go: Survivability, Usability, and Reliability for Next Generation Life Support

 ## System Requirements
-This codebase uses Python with version 3.11.13.
+This codebase uses Python 3.11.13.
 The required packages and their corresponding versions for this repo can be found in `requirements.txt`.

 ## Installation
 The user is assumed to have Anaconda and an IDE that can open `.ipynb` files installed.